null

 • Overview

-For 400 years, Americans have been told to watch their language.
-For 400 years, they've refused to listen.
+For four hundred years, Americans have been told to watch their language.
+For four hundred years, they haven’t listened.